jina-ai/jina/CONTRIBUTING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Before you Start

+Make sure you've read through our [README](./README.md), [Jina 101](./docs/chapters/101), and [example tutorials](https://github.com/jina-ai/examples) so you have a good understanding of what Jina is and how it works.

 ## Bugs and Issues

 ### Submitting Issues